Danitegue/PCBRW_OLD/README.md

 # PCBRW  (PC BASIC Brewer) testing repository
 A repository with a fixed version of PCBASIC and the Brewer software, for testing purposes.

 Note: This repo is only for personal testing purposes.
-If you want to control a Brewer in a operational way with PCBASIC, see the instructions to use in this other repo: https://github.com/Danitegue/PCBREWER
+If you want to control a Brewer in a operational way with PCBASIC, see the instructions in this other repo: https://github.com/Danitegue/PCBREWER

 PCBASIC is an open source GWBASIC emulator written entirely in Python, by Rob Hagemans.
 More info here: https://github.com/robhagemans/pcbasic/ and here: http://robhagemans.github.io/pcbasic/doc/